DecisionsDev/decisions-metering/docker/dockerhub/full-description.md

 METERING_PROCESSING_INITIAL_DELAY=6000
 ```

-You can also store the license files by providing a volume (-v $PWD/ILMT:/config/storage/ILMT).
+You can also store the license files by creating a volume (-v $PWD/ILMT:/config/storage/ILMT).

 The metering service is provided with an HTTPS secured protocol.
 The default certificate is compliant with the ODM Docker images https://github.com/ODMDev/odm-ondocker
-If you want to provide your own certificate, set two volumes for the `server.crt` certificate (-v $PWD/mycompany.crt:/config/resources/certificate/server.crt) and  `server.key` private key  (-v $PWD/mycompany.key:/config/resources/certificate/server.key) files.
+If you want to provide your own certificate, set two volumes, one for the `server.crt` certificate (-v $PWD/mycompany.crt:/config/resources/certificate/server.crt) file, and one for the  `server.key` private key  (-v $PWD/mycompany.key:/config/resources/certificate/server.key) file.
 For example :

  ```console